SarahZimmermann-Schmutzler/baby-tools-shop/README.md

     `up new allowed host`

 7. Try to start the application:
-  - For running BabyStore on your local server (pc / laptop):`python manage.py runserver`
+  - For running BabyStore on your local server (pc / laptop):
+  `python manage.py runserver`
   Just follow the link then.
 It opens in your web server on localhost 8000.

+  - For starting the application from your virtual environment:
+    `python manage.py runserver 0.0.0.0:8025`
+    (You can use an other port than 8025 of course)

-  - For starting the application from your virtual environment: `python manage.py runserver 0.0.0.0:8025` The app is now running on IP-Adress-Of-Your-VM:8025.
-You can use an other port than 8025 of course.
+  - a: The app is now running on: IP-Adress-Of-Your-VM:8025.
+You see an empty store?
+Then it works (yeah!!!).

-  - It works (yeah!!!) and you see an empty store.
 Congrats you are awesome!

-  - Starting failed (ohhh!!!) and you see an error.
+  - b: Starting failed (ohhh!!!) and you see an error.
 You are still awesome!
 Only a few dependencies are missing.
 Just install them, the console shows what is missing.

 ### Put the shop in a container and show it to the world